ld32/SmartSlurm/README.md

     $smartSlurmJobRecordDir/bin/cleanUp.sh also sends an email to user.
 Attached are the Slurm script, the sbatch command used, and the contents of the output and error log files.

+## ssbatch FAQ
+### Is -P optional?
+    Yes.
+If -P is not gaven, slurm script name or wrap command will be used as program name

+### Is -I optonal?
+    Yes.
+But If -I is not gaven, resource estimation will be base on program name only.

+### Can I have -c x?
+    Yes.
+All regular sbatch options are OK to have.

 # Use ssbatch in Snakemake pipeline
 [Back to top](#SmartSlurm)